ambyshframber/avc2/specification.md

 |a STDERR|When written to, send a byte to the standard error terminal.
 This MAY be the same as the standard output|
 |b BUFLEN|When read, returns the size of the input buffer, or 0xff if the length of the buffer is greater than 0xff|
 |f HALT|When written to, immediately halt the CPU|

+### 4.2: The drive device

+This device is an emulation of a 16mb block-based drive.
+Blocks are 256 bytes long (the same as )

 ## 5: Conventions and caveats